 Well, Fall has officially arrived!
-Though, you would never know it around here.
-The temperatures have been in the 80’s and will continue to be warm for the next week.
-I have started decorating a little, which feels strange with the air conditioner on, but what can you do?
+Though, you would never know it around here with these warm temperatures.
+So far, I’ve started some fall decorating.
+Of course that feels strange with the air conditioner on…but what can you do?

-You can bake banana muffins…that’s what you can do!
+You can try a delicious banana muffin recipe…that’s what you can do!

 *Please also note that this post contains affiliate links.
 I will receive a small commission if you make a purchase after clicking on my links below (with no additional cost to you).